 - Section 4.1 Limitation on Actions in Performance of Governmental Functions.
-The Academy shall act exclusively as a governmental agency and shall not undertake any action inconsistent with its status as a body corporate authorized to receive state school aid funds pursuant to Section 11 of Article IX of the State Constitution of 1963. - Section 4.2 Other Permitted Activities.
+The Academy shall act exclusively as a governmental entity and shall not undertake any action inconsistent with its status as a governmental entity authorized to receive state school aid funds pursuant to Section 11 of Article IX of the State Constitution of 1963. - Section 4.2 Other Permitted Activities.
 Nothing in this Contract shall prohibit the Academy from engaging in other lawful activities that are not in derogation of the Academy's status as a public school or that would not jeopardize the eligibility of the Academy for state school aid funds.
-With the exception of agreements that require prior submittal to the CSO Director or the University Board (or its designee) for review and which have either (a) not been submitted for review, or (b) been submitted for review and disapproved, the Academy may enter into agreements with other public schools, public school academies, schools of excellence, governmental units, businesses, community and nonprofit organizations where such agreements contribute to the effectiveness of the Academy or advance education in this state. - Section 4.3 Academy Board Members Serve In Their Individual Capacity.
+With the exception of agreements that require prior submittal to the CSO Director or the University Board (or its designee) for review and (a) have not been submitted for review to the CSO Director, (b) have not been submitted for review and disapproved by the CSO Director, or (c) are not contrary to this Contract or Applicable Law, the Academy may enter into agreements with other public schools, public school academies, schools of excellence, governmental units, businesses, community and nonprofit organizations where such agreements contribute to the effectiveness of the Academy or advance education in this state. - Section 4.3 Academy Board Members Serve In Their Individual Capacity.
 All Directors of the Academy Board shall serve in their individual capacity, and not as a representative or designee of any other person or entity.
 A person who does not serve in their individual capacity, or who serves as a representative or designee of another person or entity, shall be deemed ineligible to continue to serve as a Director of the Academy Board.
 A Director who violates this Section shall be removed from office, in accordance with the removal provisions found in the Contract. - Section 4.4 Incompatible Public Offices and Conflicts of Interest Statutes.
 The Academy shall comply with the Incompatible Public Offices statute, being MCL 15.181 et seq. of the Michigan Compiled Laws, and the Contracts of Public Servants with Public Entities statute, being MCL 15.321 et seq. of the Michigan Compiled Laws.
 The Academy Board shall ensure compliance with Applicable Law relating to conflicts of interest.
-Notwithstanding any other provision of this Contract, the following shall be deemed prohibited conflicts of interest for purposes of this Contract: - (a) An individual simultaneously serving as an Academy Board member and as an owner, officer, director, employee or consultant of or independent contractor to an Educational

-Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or any employee leasing company that has an ESP agreement with the Academy;
+Notwithstanding any other provision of this Contract, the following shall be deemed prohibited conflicts of interest for purposes of this Contract: - (a) An individual simultaneously serving as an Academy Board member and as an owner, officer, director, employee or consultant of or independent contractor to an Educational Service Provider or an employee leasing company, or a subcontractor to an Educational Service Provider or any employee leasing company that has an ESP agreement with the Academy;